 Americans with Disabilities Act Definition

 Title I of the Americans with Disabilities Act prohibits private employers, state and local governments, employment agencies and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions and privileges of employment.
+The purpose of the law is to make sure that people with disabilities have the same rights and opportunities as everyone else.
+The ADA gives civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age and religion.
+It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, state and local government services, and telecommunications.

 The ADA covers employers with 15 or more employees.
 An individual with a disability is a person who: